Benefits of Zinc for Wound Healing in Topical Steroid Withdrawal

 Lastly, UV rays from the sun can aggravate any existing skin irritations.
 By deflecting these rays, zinc and zinc oxide will reduce oxidative stress to facial tissue and hold further reddening at bay.

 Both eczema and its medically suggested treatment option, topical steroids, may cause painful, fluid-filled blisters to form on your face and sensitive skin.
 Zinc oxide has long been used to soothe discomfort and itching.
 Various products with differing formulations of zinc within their mixtures, are used not just in Topical Steroid Withdrawal, but also in eczema, measles, chickenpox, and all other forms of skin irritations.

 It serves as an anti-irritant and an anti-infective agent.
 In topical zinc products and calamine lotion, zinc oxide is suspended in a flocculated system.
 When it is applied, it dries up quickly, giving a cooling sensation.
 Doing this can dry up blisters and ooze associated with topical steroid withdrawal.

 Many zinc preparations have been used to combat acne.
 Over the years, people who took zinc supplements experienced a reduction in the severity of acne breakouts.
 Acne lesions and wounds were reported as more mild.

 This is due to the anti-inflammatory action of Zinc, ably supported by its wound-healing abilities.

 Zinc is a trace element crucial for wound healing, immune response, thyroid function, and vision.
 It promotes swift wound healing and can be used as an antibacterial agent, an anti-irritant, or as a sunscreen.

-The most common zinc preparation used for skin irritation is Zinc oxide, the active ingredient in Calamine lotion and other various zinc topical creams, that can be used in treating the oozing phenomena in topical steroid withdrawal.
+The most common zinc preparation used for skin irritation is Zinc oxide, the active ingredient in Calamine lotion and other various zinc topical creams, that is trending in efficacy in managing the skin exudation (oozing) present during topical steroid withdrawal.